-I fell in love with its predecessor, the Snipping Tool, that came pre-installed in the very unpopular Windows Vista.
+I fell in love with its predecessor, the Snipping Tool, which came pre-installed in the very unpopular Windows Vista.
 If you recall, Vista tried to replace the much-beloved operating system, Windows XP, and boy did it come with a lot of issues.
 Between these problems and the existing love of the older OS, very few people saw any reason to switch.
 With that said, even with those issues, Vista did have a lot of positives, many of which went on to be included in Windows 10.
 One of those was the Snipping Tool.

-Although you can still find the Snipping Tool, it has has been officially retired and replaced with Snip & Sketch, which offers a lot more features.
+Although you can still find the Snipping Tool, it has been officially retired and replaced with Snip & Sketch, which offers a lot more features.